 Now it is time to add some map layers.
 We will first open a layer and add it to the map layer registry.
-Then we will set the canvas extent and set the list of layers for canvas add layer to the registry QgsMapLayerRegistry.instance().addMapLayer(layer)
+Then we will set the canvas extent and set the list of layers for canvas:

 '''

 layer = QgsVectorLayer(path, name, provider)

 if not layer.isValid():

 raise IOError, "Failed to open the layer"